Getting to Lincoln

 The University also operates a free airport pick-up service from selected airports on selected dates for new international students.
-You can register for this when you complete the arrivals form.

 If you are travelling by air, the UK has many different airports and you should think about which one you want to arrive at before you book your ticket.
 The University of Lincoln arranges a Free Airport Pick–up Service for students arriving into London Heathrow Airport at various times throughout the year.

 If you would prefer to fly into a regional airport which is closer to Lincoln then you can choose Humberside Airport or East Midlands Airport.
 These airports have international connections through European airports such as Amsterdam, Paris or Frankfurt.